makise-homura/reimu-docs-ru/README.md

 * `mv`: move resulting `.odt` and `.odm` files to output directory

 Source files:
-* `{reimu,build}.template.md`: The source of documentation in Markdown format, including places for variable substitution
+* `{reimu,build,integration}.template.md`: The source of documentation in Markdown format, including places for variable substitution
 * `{reimu,build}-root.template.odm`: Template of master ODF document, including title, ToC, and changelog pages
-* `{reimu,build}-git.conf`: Variables for Markdown documentation
+* `{reimu,build,integration}-git.conf`: Variables for Markdown documentation
 * `{reimu,build}-espd.conf.*`: Variables for ESPD ODF documentation (`*` is `306`, `308`, and `dacn` for several output configurations)

 Created files:
 * `reimu.md`: Markdown documentation on usage
 * `reimu-BUILD.md`: Markdown documentation on build
+* `reimu-INTEGRATION.md`: Markdown documentation on integration
 * `result-manual.*/root.odm`: Master document of ESPD ODF documentation on usage (`*` is `306`, `308`, and `dacn`)
 * `result-manual.*/reimu.espd.odt`: Slave document of ESPD ODF documentation on usage (`*` is `306`, `308`, and `dacn`)
 * `result-build.*/root.odm`: Master document of ESPD ODF documentation on build (`*` is `306`, `308`, and `dacn`)